← Back to Blog

 vs. Generic Password Managers

-Password managers like 1Password or LastPass are excellent for storing credentials.
-They weren’t designed for ephemeral, auditable sharing flows.
+Password managers like 1Password or LastPass are great for storing credentials.
+They weren’t designed for ephemeral sharing to people outside your vault.

 AspectPassword ManagersSecure Secret Sharing